clamsproject/app-fastpunct/README.md

 Application using the Python fastpunct module to restore punctuation and capitalization.

-URLs:

 - https://github.com/notAI-tech/fastpunct
 - https://pypi.org/project/fastpunct/

-The Python module is released under the MIT License.
+The fastpunct module is released under the MIT License.

 **Requirements**